opensourcedesign/opensourcedesign.github.io/README.md

 ### Updating Resources

 1. To add, change, or remove a curated tool or link, edit `data/resources.yaml` — each entry is a few YAML lines (`name`, `url`, optional `description` and extra `links`), grouped into categories.
 No HTML or template knowledge needed; the file's header comment documents the format.
+Non-Git users can use the [suggest form](https://opensourcedesign.net/resources/suggest/) instead (linked from the `/resources/` hub) — it opens a moderated pull request that inserts the entry into the right category, via the same Cloudflare Worker as the job form.
 2. To add a talk, article, paper, or book to the **Bibliography**, add an entry to `data/bibliography.yaml`.
 3. Both lists render wherever their shortcode is placed in a page's Markdown: `{{</* resources */>}}` for the filterable directory (in `content/resources/links.md`) and `{{</* bibliography */>}}` for the bibliography (in `content/resources/bibliography.md`, with `heading="false"` since the page provides its own title).
 Move or copy a shortcode to relocate its list.
 4. New resource sub-pages (e.g. the guide texts proposed in issue #554) are Markdown files in `content/resources/` with `layout: resource-page` and a `weight` that controls their order on the `/resources/` hub.
-Four draft placeholders already exist — fill in the body and remove `draft: true` to publish.
+Two of the four proposed guides are still draft placeholders — fill in the body and remove `draft: true` to publish.

 ### Editing an About Us Page